 Can you tell me a joke?
 Any joke will do, childish or adult, long or short.
 I have met many people who say that they can’t, they can’t remember a single joke, yet they must have heard hundreds or even thousands of them in their lifetimes.
 Most of us have.

-My children (aged 9 and 11) are getting to the stage where they can now tell jokes that they didn’t understand when they first heard them.
+My children (currently aged 9 and 11) are getting to the stage where they can now tell jokes that they didn’t understand when they first heard them.
 When my daughter was 5 or 6 I remember telling the following joke to her and one of her friends who was visiting for lunch.
 A man walks into a library and says (loudly), “COD AND CHIPS PLEASE”.
 The librarian says (quietly), “This is a library, sir”.
-The man replies, “Oh, I’m terribly sorry,” and then he whispers, “Fish and chips please”.
+The man replies, “Oh, I’m terribly sorry,” and then he whispers, “Cod and chips please”.
 My daughter looked at her friend, possibly a little embarrassed, smiled, and didn’t laugh, because she didn’t get the joke.
 Now it’s a joke that she tells in her own right, and can explain to her friends why it’s funny.

 I was thinking about this yesterday because of this old joke about vampires.
 Two nuns are walking down the road when a vampire jumps out in front of them.
 One of the nuns says, “Quick sister, show him your cross”.
 Her colleague says (crossly), “I’m VERY angry with you Mr Vampire …” This recalls another joke, about a man who rings up the council because he’s having some building work done.
 He says, “I wanna skip outside my front door”, to which the council employee says, “Do what you like, mate, it’s a free country”.